By Ashlee Anderson

 Social media can be a time sapper.
 If you use it personally, you know how easy it is to get lost in pinning, posting, and tweeting.

 Businesses get lost in the social media shuffle too.
 That’s why everyone from one-woman bloggers to big-name companies and brands turns to social media managers to help them make the most of their online presence.
-This includes things like setting up a knockout Pinterest profile, scheduling posts for Facebook, and crafting perfectly worded tweets.
+This includes things like setting up a knockout Pinterest profile, scheduling posts for Facebook and crafting perfectly worded tweets.

 For busy moms, freelancing as a social media manager means you can use popular automation tools to your advantage.
-Schedulers like Hootsuite, Buffer, Edgar, and Board Booster can be used to give your clients a near-constant online presence and help them reach new audiences.
+Schedulers like Hootsuite, Buffer, Edgar, and Tailwind can be used to give your clients a near-constant online presence and help them reach new audiences.
 With these tools on your side, you can easily knock out a week’s worth of social schedules and updates in one night, no problem.
 This gives you more time with the kiddos while still taking care of your clients.

 Where to Find Work: